 Glycerol 3-phosphate is then oxidized to dihydroxyacetone phosphate, in the reaction catalyzed by glycerol 3-phosphate dehydrogenase (EC 126.96.36.199).
 In this reaction NAD+ is reduced to NADH.

-During prolonged fasting, glycerol is the major gluconeogenic precursor, accounting for about 20% of glucose production.
+During prolonged fasting, glycerol is the major gluconeogenic precursor, accounting for about 20 percent of glucose production.

 Pyruvate and oxaloacetate are the entry points for the glucogenic amino acids, i.e. those whose carbon skeleton or part of it can be used for de novo synthesis of glucose.